3. 6 ART guidelines

 Guidelines generally use technical medical language and are written for doctors.
-They present consensus opinions of the most recent evidence.
+They are consensus views based on the most recent evidence.
 This includes, for example, when to start ART, which drugs to use, and how to manage side effects.
 There is sometimes a patient or community version in non-medical language.

 Guidelines need to be revised regularly to make sure the information stays up-to-date.
-Always check the date of a guideline that you are using.
-Always check to see whether a more recent update is available.
+Just like other information, including from i-Base, always check the date.
+Check whether a more recent update is available.

 Guidelines on the Internet

-Over 50 guidelines on all aspects of HIV diagnosis, monitoring, treatment and care.
+The WHO has over 50 guidelines on all aspects of HIV.
+This includes diagnosis, monitoring, treatment and other care.
 The 2015/16 guidelines cover both adult and children’s care, for HIV treatment and prevention.

 Separate public US guidelines for adults, children, pregnancy, OIs, testing and prevention.
 Updated at least every year.